Princess Angela of Liechtenstein: Marriage

 Angela met Prince Maximilian of Liechtenstein, the second son of Hans-Adam II, Prince of Liechtenstein, at a private party in New York in 1997.
 In 1999, the Principality of Liechtenstein's Information Bureau announced the forthcoming nuptials of Prince Maximilian to Angela Brown.
-Angela married Prince Maximilian civilly on January 21, 2000, in Vaduz, Liechtenstein, and religiously on January 29, 2000, at 11:00 am, at the Church of St. Vincent Ferrer in New York City, wearing a dress that she designed herself and Kinsky tiara, an heirloom kept in the House of Liechtenstein since 1870.
+Angela married Prince Maximilian civilly on January 21, 2000, in Vaduz, Liechtenstein, and religiously on January 29, 2000, at 11:00 am, at the Church of St. Vincent Ferrer in New York City, wearing a dress she had designed herself and the Kinsky tiara, an heirloom kept by the House of Liechtenstein since 1870.

 The marriage brought a person of Afro-Panamanian ancestry into one of the remaining reigning families of Europe.
 The groom obtained prior consent and full support of the sovereign, who also attended the wedding.
-She is the first African descent woman to ever marry into a reigning European dynasty.
-While some members of the princely house were said to be shocked and to consider the interracial marriage and the eleven years age gap (with Angela being older than Prince Maximilian) "the end of an era", others were said to have expressed support.
+She is the first woman of African descent to marry into a reigning European dynasty.
+While some members of the princely house were reportedly shocked and considered the interracial marriage "the end of an era", as well as the fact Angela is eleven years older than Prince Maximilian, others were said to have expressed support.

 Prince Maximilian and Princess Angela have a son: